Vaccines & Antibiotics: A Safe Combo?

 I've heard that children who are taking antibiotics for an illness — like an ear infection — should not get a vaccine at the same time.
 Is this true?

 Not usually.
-For the vast majority of kids, taking antibiotics for a mild illness (like an ear infection) shouldn't keep them from getting their vaccinations on schedule.
+For most kids, taking antibiotics for a mild illness (like an ear infection) shouldn't keep them from getting their vaccinations on schedule.
 Antibiotics do not interfere with the ingredients in vaccines or cause a bad reaction in a child who has just been vaccinated.

 Kids taking antibiotics for a moderate or severe illness should not get vaccinated until they recover from the illness — but this applies to all children who are sick, not just those who are taking antibiotics.
 That's because it can be hard to figure out whether symptoms like a fever following a vaccination are a side effect of the vaccine or due to the illness itself.
 As soon as a child is feeling better, even if he or she is on antibiotics, the vaccine can and should be given.